-This is a quick announcement to let you know that, in light of the Government’s new advice in response to the COVID-19 pandemic, we have had to take the difficult decision to postpone all Compassionate Mind Foundation events until the beginning of October 2020.
+This is a quick announcement to let you know that, in light of the Government’s new advice in response to the COVID-19 pandemic, we have had to take the difficult decision to postpone all Compassionate Mind Foundation events until July 2021.
 Where possible, we have provided online versions of workshops.
-We will continue to monitor government guidelines regarding May onwards as it arises.
+We will continue to monitor government guidelines as it arises.
 Any delegates affected by these decisions will be contacted at the earliest opportunity.
 We sincerely apologise for any inconvenience caused.
 We send you all our very best wishes during this turbulent time.

 We run a variety of workshops for practitioners covering the theory and practice of Compassion Focused Therapy.CLICK HERE TO VIEW OUR CURRENT WORKSHOP PROGRAMME